-2. Where do savings plans in funds sit for performance scenarios?
-Template B of Annex V refers to "regular investments" and includes a line entitled "accumulated investment amount", but can the manager delete the narrative that relates specifically to the insurance element (such as "survival" and "death")?
+2. Template B of Annex V refers to "regular investments" and includes a line "amount invested over time", but can the manager delete the narrative that relates specifically to the insurance element (such as "survival" and "death")?

 Yes, the terms [Survival] and [Death] are between square brackets to indicate that they can be deleted where they are not applicable.